Kingsley31/container-infra/nerdctl/README.md

 ------------------------------------------------------------------------

-## Security Notes
+## 🔒 Security Notes

-- The token is not stored in your shell history when using this script.
+- Your token input is hidden when typing.
-- Credentials are stored in `~/.config/nerdctl/config.json` (for rootless) or `/etc/nerdctl/config.json` (for root).
+- Credentials are stored securely via a credential helper (`secretservice` or `store`).
-- If using on a shared VPS, make sure the config file is properly permissioned.
+- If using on a shared VPS, ensure permissions on `~/.config/nerdctl/config.json` are restricted.

 ------------------------------------------------------------------------

-## License
+## 📄 License

 This script is free to use and modify under the MIT License.